digital-blueprint/relay-core-bundle/docs/local_data.md

 * `getEntity()` provides the entity itself

 To set local data attributes, use:
 * `trySetLocalDataAttribute` if you have the attribute value already at hand.
-It is safe because it only sets the value if the attrubte was requested.
+It is safe because it sets the value only if the attrubte was requested
-* `setLocalDataAttribute` if `isLocalDataAttributeRequested` is `true`, if getting the attribute value is expensive.
+* `setLocalDataAttribute`, in case `isLocalDataAttributeRequested` is `true`, if getting the attribute value is expensive

 Note that local data values have to be serializable to JSON.